What is the Main Street Program

 These buildings are occupied by a variety of businesses from banks and insurance to retail and restaurants.
-The Strategic Plan for Main Street is available here.
+The Main Street Work Plan is available here.
 Check out the Downtown Shopping Guide for places you can visit and watch our Community Calendar for a variety of events promoted by the Main Street Program.

-Learn more about available Business Assistance Mega Grants and Facade Assistance.
+Learn more about available Business Assistance through the Economic Development Corporation.

 Main Street Programs